apache/spark/docs/graphx-programming-guide.md

 their neighbors which intern depend on properties of *their* neighbors.
 As a consequence many important graph algorithms iteratively recompute the properties of each vertex until a fixed-point condition is reached.
 A range of graph-parallel abstractions have been proposed to express these iterative algorithms.
-GraphX exposes a Pregel operator which is a fusion of the widely used Pregel and GraphLab abstractions.
+GraphX exposes a Pregel-like operator which is a fusion of the widely used Pregel and GraphLab abstractions.

-At a high-level the GraphX variant of the Pregel abstraction is a bulk-synchronous parallel messaging abstraction constrained to the topology of the graph.
-The Pregel operator executes in a series of super-steps in which vertices receive the sum of their inbound messages from the previous super-step, compute a new property value, and then send messages to neighboring vertices in the next super-step.
-Vertices that do not receive a message are skipped within a super-step.
+At a high-level the Pregel operator in GraphX is a bulk-synchronous parallel messaging abstraction *constrained to the topology of the graph*.
+The Pregel operator executes in a series of super-steps in which vertices receive the *sum* of their inbound messages from the previous super- step, compute a new value for the vertex property, and then send messages to neighboring vertices in the next super-step.
+Unlike Pregel and instead more like GraphLab messages are computed in parallel as a function of the edge triplet and the message computation has access to both the source and destination vertex attributes.
+Vertices that do not receive a message are skipped within a super- step.
 The Pregel operators terminates iteration and returns the final graph when there are no messages remaining.

 > Note, unlike more standard Pregel implementations, vertices in GraphX can only send messages to
 > neighboring vertices and the message construction is done in parallel using a user defined